FoRTE-Research/FoRTE-FuzzBench/README.md

 ## COLLECTING BENCHMARKS
 We also provide the script `collectAll.py` to copy all compiled benchmarks to the current directory and append them with a user-specific postfix:

-You must supply the path to your local copy of the `forte-fuzzbench` repository in the parameter `basePath`:
+You must supply the path to your local copy of the `FoRTE-FuzzBench` repository in the parameter `basePath`:
 ```
-basePath="/path/to/forte-fuzzbench/"
+basePath="/path/to/FoRTE-FuzzBench/"
 ```

 Then, run as follows:
 ```
-python /path/to/forte-fuzzbench/collectAll.py [postfix]
+python /path/to/FoRTE-FuzzBench/collectAll.py [postfix]
 ```

 All benchmarks will be copied and appended to the current directory and appended the specified postfix (leave blank if none).